oleg-shilo/wixsharp/README.md

 > _Alternatively you can install ["WixSharp Project Templates"](https://visualstudiogallery.msdn.microsoft.com/4e093ce7-be66-40ed-ab16-61a1186c530e) Visual Studio extension.
 Read more about the Wix# VS templates [here](https://github.com/oleg-shilo/wixsharp/wiki/VS2013-%E2%80%93-2015-Templates)._

-Wix# allows very simple and expressive deployment definition.
+Wix# allows a very simple and expressive deployment definition.
 This is an example of a simple Wix# script:
 ```C#
 using System;
 using WixSharp;